meriem-benfadhel/the-office-chatbot/README.md

-# michael-scott-chatbot
+# the-office-chatbot
-a chat bot that talks like Michael Scott , the main character in 'The office' TV show
+Talk to the main characters of the popular TV show 'the office' Michael, Jim and Pam.